banuaa/banuaa.github.io/_posts/Idek-CTF-2024-Hello/2024-08-18-Idek-CTF-2024-Hello-Web.md

 ![Attachments](https://idekctf-challenges.storage.googleapis.com/uploads/f64f1dd16fae27e943a8f7dab349e00509f39c63bb2278328ac5783d867fa393/idek-hello.tar.gz)

 **Analysis:**\
-Karena challenges ini merupakan Whitebox yang diberikan source code, kita harus lakukan source code review terlebih dahulu.
-Adapun struktur file source code yang diberikan sebagai berikut:
+Since this challenge is a Whitebox challenge with the provided source code, a source code review must be conducted first.
+The structure of the provided source code files is as follows:

 .
 ├── bot.js